I’ve been released to return to work with permanent restrictions. What do I do now?

 If you desire to return to your pre-injury job following a release from your treating physician, your employer is required to work with you to provide a reasonable accommodation.
 You must request the accommodation – preferably in writing.
 This starts the interactive process which engages both you and the employer in what possible accommodations can be made.

 What if I am unable to return to my customary duties at my job in San Diego?

 If you are unable to return to your usual and customary duties that you were performing at the time of the injury, then you may be eligible for a supplemental job displacement benefit (SJDB).
 This benefit can assist an injured worker with obtaining education or skills needed for reentering the workforce.
 The benefit consists of a voucher that can be used at any California state approved or state-accredited school.
 The voucher can also be used with a vocational expert for some return to work counseling.

 We are available to help.
 Please contact our office if you are not being treated fairly regarding your attempt to return to work.
 Should you need any assistance regarding your SJDB voucher, please feel free to call so we can answer any questions you have so that you can obtain the skills and education you need to get back to work.

 I have the voucher, but it’s just not enough to keep me and my family afloat while I obtain new skills.
 What can I do?

-It is our goal to get every person who has been hurt on the job back to work.
+It is the goal of Gerald Brody and Associates in San Diego to get every person who has been hurt on the job back to work.
 We are happy to lend our time to those who have questions or need assistance obtaining or applying for the benefits and funds needed to put you in the best position to get back to gainful employment.